-Start date: 29 th July 2024 Salary: £29,864 per annum (inclusive of £3,990 London/South East Weighting) Location: Hybrid; 2 days in Woking women's centre, 3 days working from home Working hours: Full time, 35 hours Contract: Permanent Annual leave: 30 days plus statutory bank holidays (if full time).
+Start date: 2 nd September 2024 Salary: £26,702 per annum (inclusive of £3,990 London/South East Weighting) Location: Hybrid Working hours: Full time, 35 hours - open to part time Contract: Permanent Annual leave: 30 days plus statutory bank holidays (if full time).
 All WIP staff also receive an additional 3 days leave between Christmas and New Year.
 Pension scheme: WIP provides an auto enrolment pension scheme with 5% contributions from the employer and 3% from the employee.

-Applications close: 1st July 2024 Interviews with Women in Prison: TBC To apply: Send a completed application form to recruitment@wipuk.org
+Applications close: 5th July 2024 at 9am

+Interviews with Women in Prison: 1st Interview week commencing 15th July 2024.
+Candidates progressing to a second interview will be invited to attend week commencing 22nd July 2024.
+To apply: Send a CV and cover letter (max 2 pages of A4) to recruitment@wipuk.org